-.1 The Patrol Lieutenant shall be responsible for investigating complaints in the following areas:

-- Alleged rudeness on the part of any member of the CPD. - Tardiness - Insubordination - Uniform or equipment violations - Citizen disputes over parking or moving violations - Traffic accidents involving officers on duty - Violations of Rules and Regulations witnessed by the Patrol Lieutenant - Any investigation as assigned by the Chief of Police - Other complaints not specifically enumerated but considered minor in nature

-.2 The Internal Affairs Administrator/Chief of Police will be responsible for investigating complaints in the following areas:

-- A. Formal complaints alleging serious misconduct against a member of the department. - B. Allegations or suspicions of criminal activity or conduct by a member of the department. - C. Allegations of police brutality/excessive force when a Department supervisor is not the one formalizing the complaint. - D. Any allegation or act not specifically enumerated that is considered serious in nature.
+- .1 The Patrol Lieutenant shall be responsible for investigating complaints in the following areas: - Alleged rudeness on the part of any member of the HCC PD. - Tardiness - Insubordination - Uniform or equipment violations - Citizen disputes over parking or moving violations - Traffic accidents involving officers on duty - Violations of Rules and Regulations witnessed by the Patrol Lieutenant - Any investigation as assigned by the Chief of Police - Other complaints not specifically enumerated but considered minor in nature - .2 The Lieutenant or Chief of Police will be responsible for investigating complaints in the following areas: - A. Formal complaints alleging serious misconduct against a member of the department. - B. Allegations or suspicions of criminal activity or conduct by a member of the department.

-.3 In the following instances, the Internal Affairs Administrator/Chief of Police will work in conjunction and cooperation with The Washington County Sheriff's Office CIU investigations through mutual aid request.
-In such cases, the primary consideration of the Internal Affairs Administrator/Chief of Police is to determine if officers' actions follow the department's policies and procedures.

-- A. Discharging a firearm by a member of the department, except during training, recreation, or when authorized by a supervisor to shoot a wounded animal to relieve its suffering. - B. Any action that causes death or serious injury to any individual as a direct result of an action taken by a member of the Hagerstown Community College Campus Police Department in the performance of his/her duty, as well as the circumstances surrounding the serious injury or death of any member of the Campus Police Department. - C. Any time an officer is the subject of an investigation of domestic violence. - D. Any other circumstances as determined by the Chief of Police.

-.4 Departmental Accidents: The Patrol Lieutenant is responsible for investigating accidents involving departmental vehicles.
+- C. Allegations of police brutality/excessive force when a department supervisor is not the one formalizing the complaint. - D. Any allegation or act not specifically enumerated that is considered serious in nature. - .3 At Hagerstown Community College, internal affairs complaints will be handled by the Lieutenant or the Chief of Police.
+The HCC Police Department will work in conjunction and cooperation with The Washington County Sheriff's Office CIU investigations through mutual aid request.
+In such cases, the primary consideration of the HCC Lieutenant and Chief of Police is to determine if officers' actions follow the department's policies and procedures. - A. Discharging a firearm by a member of the department, except during training, recreation, or when authorized by a supervisor to shoot a wounded animal to relieve its suffering. - B. Any action that causes death or serious injury to any individual as a direct result of an action taken by a member of the Hagerstown Community College Police Department in the performance of his/her duty, as well as the circumstances surrounding the serious injury or death of any member of the HCC Police Department.
+This type of case will involve investigators from the Maryland Attorney General's Office. - C. Any time an officer is the subject of an investigation of domestic violence. - D. Any other circumstances as determined by the Chief of Police. - .4 Departmental Accidents: The Patrol Lieutenant is responsible for investigating accidents involving departmental vehicles.
 Copies of the State Report are to be forwarded to Executive Assistant to the Vice President of Administration and Finance (for college insurance processing) on all departmental accidents and are to be included in the investigative file.
 An internal affairs investigation is not necessary when the officer/employee driving is determined not to be at fault.
 If the officer/employee is determined to be at fault or is believed to have violated departmental policy or the law and an accident resulted, an internal affairs investigation will be initiated.

-For the purpose of this Chapter, the term Investigator shall be used synonymously with Patrol Lieutenant, Internal Affairs Administrator/Chief of Police or designated allied law enforcement agency Investigator in the event of a mutual aid request.
+For the purpose of this Chapter, the term Investigator shall be used synonymously with the HCC Lieutenant, the Chief of Police or designated allied law enforcement agency Investigator in the event of a mutual aid request.